coolsamson7/mappit/README.md

 [![Java CI with Maven](https://github.com/coolsamson7/mappit/actions/workflows/maven.yml/badge.svg)](https://github.com/coolsamson7/mappit/actions/workflows/maven.yml)
-# mappit
+# Mappit

 `Mappit` is a pure Kotlin object mapper framework used to avoid boilerplate and error prone manual mapping code vastly simplifying the implementation of typical use-cases ( DTO/Entity conversions, etc. )

 The basic idea is to rely on a declarative approach to specify the mapping logic.
 In contrast to various other - mostly java based - implementations, it is completely non-invasive and does not require any changes to the affected classes ( e.g. by adding annotations ).

-The other unique detail - at least i havn't found it at a glance - is, that it supports immutable classes, which write properties via val constructor arguments only.
+The other unique detail, that it supports complex data structures on the target side of any level, including classes, that set `val` properties as constructor arguments only.

 Let's look at a simple example: